Survey and Systematization of 3D Object Detection Models and Methods: Detection Module

 \subsubsection{Two-Stage Detection: 3D Anchors}

-Offering a relatively fast detection, 2D anchor-based detectors are not as suitable for high precision detection.
-Therefore, a part of research dedicates itself to the novel and more complex 3D anchor-based detection.
+Offering a relatively fast detection, 2D anchor-based detectors are not as suitable for high-precision detection.
+Therefore, a growing part of research is devoted o new and more complex 3D anchor-based detection.

 An initial attempt to deploy region proposals with 3D anchors was made by \citet{chen_3d_2015} when introducing 3DOP based on handcrafted features and priors.
 3DOP uses depth features in RGB-D point clouds to score candidate boxes in spatial space.
-A little later, \citet{song_deep_2016} exploit more powerful deep learning features for candidate creation in their seminal work of deep sliding shapes.
-Inspired by Faster R-CNN, deep sliding shapes divides the 3D scene, obtained from RGB-D data, into voxels and then designs a 3D convolutional RPN to learn objectness for spatial region proposals.
+A little later, \citet{song_deep_2016} exploit more powerful deep learning features for candidate creation in their seminal work of Deep Sliding Shapes.
+Inspired by Faster R-CNN, Deep Sliding Shapes divides the 3D scene, obtained from RGB-D data, into voxels and then designs a 3D convolutional RPN to learn objectness for spatial region proposals.
 The authors define the anchor boxes for each class based on statistics.
-For each anchor with non-square ground planes, they define an additional anchor with the same size but rotated 90°.
+For each anchor with non-square ground planes, they define an additional anchor with the same size but rotated by 90°.
 This results in a set of 19 anchors for their indoor scenarios.
 Given their experiments on the SUN RGB-D \citep{Song_2015_CVPR} and NYUv2 \citep{Silberman:ECCV12} datasets, the total number of anchors per image is about 1.4 million, in comparison to 2,000 anchors per RGB image frame through the selective search algorithm in an R-CNN.
 Thus, the huge number of anchors leads to extreme computation costs.

-Apart of regular spatial representations in form of a voxelized spatial space, \citet{xu_pointfusion:_2018} leverage a pointwise representation for anchor-based detection.
+Apart from regular spatial representations in the form of a voxelized spatial space, \citet{xu_pointfusion:_2018} leverage a point-wise representation for anchor-based detection.
 The input 3D points are used as dense spatial anchors and a prediction is performed on each of the points with two connected MLPs.
 Similarly, \citet{yang_ipod_2018} define two anchors to propose a total of six 3D candidates on each point of the point cloud.
-To reduce the number of proposals, they apply a 2D semantic segmentation network which is mapped into the 3D space and eliminates all proposals made on background points.
+To reduce the number of proposals, they apply a 2D semantic segmentation network which is mapped to the 3D space and eliminates all proposals made on background points.
 Subsequently, the proposals are refined and scored by a lightweight PointNet prediction network.